 1300 Years of History

-Ogawa Town is located at the heart of Saitama Prefecture, in the north-west of Tokyo, in a basin commanding a view of the outer Chichibu Mountains.
-The abundance of water from the Tsuki River that ﬂows across the town has nurtured the paper making industry in the area.
+Ogawa Town and Higashi-chichibu Village are located at the heart of Saitama Prefecture, in the north-west of Tokyo, just a little over an hour train ride away, in a basin commanding a view of the outer Chichibu Mountains.
+The abundance of water from the Tsuki River that ﬂows across the region has nurtured the paper making industry in the area.

 Handmade Ogawa Washi is carefully made, sheet by sheet, by the hands of skilled craftspeople.